kreeuwijk/vmtools_win/README.md

 All interaction with the vmtools_win module can be done through the main vmtools_win class.
 This means you can simply toggle the options in ::vmtools_win to have full functionality of the module.

-To allow the latest x.y.z version (e.g. 10.1.10 regardless of specific build number) on packages.vmware.com to be installed, while preventing any automatic reboots, simply include the class:
+To allow the latest x.y.z version (e.g. 10.1.10 regardless of specific build number) on packages.vmware.com to be installed, while preventing any automatic reboots, simply include or instantiate the class:

 ```puppet
 class { 'vmtools_win': }